DailyDataMiner/CryptoBot/README.md

 # Purpose of this bot

 Sends an email out if the last 45 minutes (3 candles worth) experiences a percentage drop of 1% or more

+FOR SOME REASON THE requests MODULE IS MESSED UP PLZ RUN THE FOLLOWING COMMAND IN CASE IT MESSES UP ON YOU

+'python -m pip install requests'